tkreyche/I75W-Raymarine-Autopilot/README.md

 The display emulates what is shown on the Tillerpilot one-line screen.
 Current software only supports the two primary mode: Standby and Auto.

 __Standby Mode:__
 The top line show "C" (for compass) and the magnetic compass heading.
 Signal K calls this navigation.headingMagnetic.
-This is dependent on the Tillerpilot calibration and will probably differ from magnetic heading sent from other instruments.
+The value is dependent on Tillerpilot calibration and will probably differ from magnetic heading sent from other instruments.
 No other lines are shown.

 __Auto Mode:__